-Levels of Service (We provide) We will know we are meeting the Level of Service if Current Performance Performance Target 2014/2015 and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced. support mana appropriately common compliance obligations are fairly and appropriately enforced.
+Levels of Service (We provide) We will know we are meeting the Level of Service if Current Performance Performance Target 2014/2015 We will provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced.
 The level of community support for Council's resource management consent and compliance work is rated as fairly satisfied or better through community survey.
 Reported satisfaction level in 2012/2013 of 92.5% with 0% unable to answer (76.5% and 2% respectively in 2011/2012).
 75% Consent applications are processed within statutory timeframes (where they exist) 2012/2013 figures: Notified consents 94% Non-notified consents 99.4% Limited notified consents 94% (cf 98% and 91% respectively in 2011/2012) 100% 100% An annual report is prepared and presented to Council or a Council committee each year which details: The level of compliance with consent conditions or plan rules for those undertaking activities under resource consents or permitted activities as described under tailored monitoring programmes.
 The annual Compliance and Enforcement Summary report was released August 2013 - refer figure 3.
 Consent and targeted permitted activity compliance performance grading.
 Annual report tabled to Council or a Council committee by 31 October, showing that all resource consents that are monitored are assigned appropriate compliance performance grades.
 Where significant non- compliance is recorded, that resolution is achieved within appropriate timeframes.
 New measure.
-80% are resolved within 9 months and 95% are resolved within twelve months and com mee Com perf and and required defi An annual report is prepared and presented to Council committee or a Council meeting on Water Metering Compliance detailing the performance of consented and permitted activity ground and surface water abstractions requiring monitoring as defined in the Tasman Resource Management Plan.
+80% are resolved within 9 months and 95% are resolved within twelve months An annual report is prepared and presented to Council committee or a Council meeting on Water Metering Compliance detailing the performance of consented and permitted activity ground and surface water abstractions requiring monitoring as defined in the Tasman Resource Management Plan.
 Report presented to Council at the 15 August 2013 Environment and Planning Committee meeting.
 Annual report tabled to Council or a Council committee by 31 October.
 An annual Dairy Monitoring report is prepared detailing the performance of the District's dairy farms against the Council's dairy effluent discharge rules and Clean Streams Accord targets.
 The 2012/2013 dairy farm survey covered 44 farms and of these 89% were fully compliant - refer figure 4.
-100% fully compliant
+95% fully compliant